 Kendyl Boyd is an educator, community arts administrator, and multifaceted creative.
 She holds a Bachelor of Fine Arts degree in Art Education from Moore College of Art & Design and is currently based in Philadelphia, PA.

-For more about her teaching practice and community programming work, please see her teaching portfolio.
+For more about her teaching practice, please see her teaching portfolio.

 Awardee, Happy Fernandez Leadership Prize, Moore College of Art & Design, May 2021